 Water instead of soil

-In our eagerness to find a way to grow food year-round, we came across the aeroponic Tower Garden.
-Aeroponic is known for faster growth, and the tower comes with grow lights.
-A win-win, so we thought.
+In our eagerness to find a way to grow food year-round, we came across the Aeroponic Tower Garden.
+Aeroponics is known for faster growth; the tower comes with grow lightsโa win-win, so we thought.

-Till that time we had never even considered hydroponic and knew nothing about it.
+We had never considered hydroponics and knew nothing about it until then.
 But since the tower garden came with everything we needed, it was an easy start.
 Read a review of the tower garden here.

 We did not stop at one tower but added two more later.
 With the 3 Towers, we have grown lots of greens, tomatoes, and even cucumbers in our growing space.

-That’s where we noticed that plants that were directed to the windows grew much better than those at the back of the tower garden with just grow lights.
-Could we grow without grow lights after all?
+That’s where we noticed that plants directed to the windows grew much better than those at the back of the tower garden with just grow lights.
+Could we grow without grow lights, after all?
 We had to find out.

-We started experimenting with other ways of hydroponic, the Kratky method, high-pressure aeroponic, and NFT Hydroponic.
-These new methods allowed us to use natural light alongside the windows, vs grow lights.
+We started experimenting with other hydroponic methods, such as the Kratky method, high-pressure aeroponics, and NFT Hydroponics.
+These new methods allowed us to use natural light alongside the windows instead of grow lights.

 Grow light vs natural light

-For the last couple of years, we have been growing mostly without grow lights just using the sunshine that we get during our cold winters in Alberta.
+For the last couple of years, we have been growing mostly without grow lights, just using the sunshine we get during Alberta’s cold winters.

-Growing without grow lights made winter growing a lot less costly.
+Growing without grow lights made winter growing much less costly.
 However, we are also more dependent on the weather.
-Remember the wise words from the experienced greenhouse grower: “Sunshine makes the plants grow and on cloudy days they stand still”.
+Remember the wise words of the experienced greenhouse grower: “Sunshine makes the plants grow, and on cloudy days, they stand still.โ

 Winter 21/22 was unusually overcast.
 Even though we have figured out the heating by now very well, the lack of light really showed a lack of growth.
 Plants that were planted in summer (early August) grew, but plants that were planted in the fall (late September), did not grow.

 Supplementing with light during cloudy and short days is an option.
-At this point though, we are done with grow lights, we wanted to see how much can we grow with less operational cost.
+At this point, though, we are done with grow lights.
+We wanted to see how much we could grow with less operational cost.

 This brings us to the timing of when to plant the greenhouse in order to get the most out of it.